redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ## Stockpile Player

 # Advanced Guide

 ## Glitch Harvester

 ### Introduction

 The Glitch Harvester is one of the biggest features of RTC.
 It is simple to use, yet difficult to master.

-Basic usage is fairly simple, you create a savestate, select the zones you would like to corrupt, chose an intensity and click the “Blast/Send” button, the emulator then corrupts the selected memory zones and instantly loads the savestate.
-(The “Blast/Send” function can be bound to any key/button)
+Basic usage is fairly simple, you create a savestate, select the zones you would like to corrupt, chose an intensity and click the “Blast/Send” button, the emulator then corrupts the selected memory zones and instantly loads the savestate. \(The “Blast/Send” function can be bound to any key/button\)

 ### The interface

-*This will explain the complex layout of interactive elements which makes the interface.*
+_This will explain the complex layout of interactive elements which makes the interface._

 ### Action Panel

 #### Blast/Send

 Blast/Send is the corruption button of the Glitch Harvester.
 It can corrupt, inject, replay and merge saved items.
-If *Stash Results* is checked, it will create a new item in the Stash History box.
+If _Stash Results_ is checked, it will create a new item in the Stash History box.

 #### Send Raw to Stash

 This will create a item in the Stash History box.
-The generated BlastLayer is applied (Corruption occurs) then a new Savestate is created for this item.
-Alterating corruption (Cheats and Pipes) will be stored in the attached BlastLayer but destructive corruption (Byte changes) will be compiled in the Savestate.
+The generated BlastLayer is applied \(Corruption occurs\) then a new Savestate is created for this item.
+Alterating corruption \(Cheats and Pipes\) will be stored in the attached BlastLayer but destructive corruption \(Byte changes\) will be compiled in the Savestate.

 ### Savestate Manager

-**Change -> SAVE/LOAD**
+**Change -&gt; SAVE/LOAD**

 The change button flips the one on its right between SAVE and LOAD.
 This button toggling system is made this way to prevent accidental overwriting of Glitch Harvester Savestates.

 The SAVE and LOAD are for saving and loading Glitch Harvester Savestates.

 ##### Numeric Buttons

-Numeric buttons (1-40) are used to select a Glitch Harvester save-state slot.
+Numeric buttons \(1-40\) are used to select a Glitch Harvester save-state slot.

 An associated Textbox can be used for very short descriptions.